The future of gaming and what you need to know

 06 Nov 2020

 Whether you’re a hardcore or casual gamer, it’s fair to say that you’ve never had it so good.
-And with the Playstation 5 and Xbox Series X coming soon, the next few years of gaming are gearing up to be better than ever.
+With the newly released PlayStation 5 and Xbox Series X, the next few years of gaming are gearing up to be better than ever.

 Add in new ways to play games, such as subscription-based services, cross-platform and streaming, and the gaming landscape finds itself in a good position.
 It’s no surprise that the industry is set to be worth $256.97 billion (around £196 billion) by 2025.